-If you don't want to have bitcoins in your history that have an illicit origin, cryptocurrency mining is an option to keep your wallet free of speculation.
+If you don’t want bitcoins with an illicit origin in your history, cryptocurrency mining is an option to keep your wallet free of speculation.
 On the other hand, if you do not want them to monitor your transactions and check your trading history, newly issued BTC are coins without any such information.

 Ongoing expenses and variation in profitability: As mentioned above, mining is not without costs.
-Miners must invest money from time to time to buy new equipment, as ASICs have a life cycle and can become obsolete due to constant demand and competition within the same ecosystem.
+Miners must invest money from time to time to buy new equipment.
+ASICs have a life cycle and can become obsolete due to constant demand and competition within the same ecosystem.

 Similarly, you must consider that electricity, equipment cooling, and facility maintenance are recurring expenses that you must consider if you want to mine optimally.
 Because of this, although the gains from mining are steady, the costs to stay operational can put many miners out of business.

-Likewise, mining can also be affected by market behavior and unexpected events.
+Likewise, market behavior and unexpected events can affect mining.
 For example, when bitcoin enters bearish season, some mining equipment does not produce enough profit and becomes unprofitable.
 Because of this, miners have to decide to switch off their devices.

 A power failure, change in regulations, or a natural disaster affecting the facilities (farms) can be fatal for miners.
-The introduction of new miners and the latest generation of ASIC equipment also makes it challenging to generate profits.
-They tend to have more computing power and raise the mining difficulty while taking out of competition those miners who are not so up to date by decreasing their profitability.
+Introducing new miners and the latest generation of ASIC equipment makes generating profits challenging.
+They tend to have more computing power and raise the mining difficulty.
+All those while taking out of competition those miners who are not so up-to-date by decreasing their profitability.

 Need for experience: Anyone can learn to mine, but let’s be honest.
 It is not a simple subject, and you may feel overwhelmed by all the information you must handle to understand how and why a blockchain network works.
 In other words, it takes time, dedication, and patience.

 If, in addition, you decide to oversee your mining equipment, then you will also need experience.
-ASIC devices do the job automatically, but you need to monitor that they are working in optimal conditions.
-For example, the equipment needs to have an accurate temperature and not be full of dust, so cleanliness and ventilation are essential.
+ASIC devices do the job automatically, but you need to monitor that they work optimally.
+For example, the equipment must have an accurate temperature and not be full of dust.
+Cleanliness and ventilation are essential.

-The installation of a cryptocurrency miner can also be complicated.
+The installation of a cryptocurrency miner is complex.
 These devices can make a lot of noise, so residential areas are not ideal for operating.
-Similarly, they can generate a lot of heat, so a cooling system and constant monitoring are needed not to become a nuisance.
+Similarly, they can generate heat, so you need a cooling system and constant monitoring.

-Miner's location is essential: If mining costs are crucial to determine whether your activities will be profitable or not, you also have to consider that the miner's site makes a difference.
+Miner’s location is essential: If mining costs are crucial to determine whether your activities will be profitable, you must also consider that the miner’s site makes a difference.

-Certain countries and communities have better electricity rates, making it more cost-effective to set up your equipment or rent miners from farms located in these territories.
+Certain countries and communities have better electricity rates.
+This makes setting up equipment or renting miners from farms in these territories more cost-effective.
 To save on cooling, some miners prefer to install their equipment in icy areas where they only need a ventilation system.

-The country's regulation regarding mining is also crucial when deciding whether it is good to engage in mining.
-Not all countries have laws regulating this activity, but some nations are strict about paying taxes, special electricity rates, or even wholly ban mining in their territories, as is the case in China.
+The country’s regulation regarding mining is also crucial when deciding whether it is good to engage in mining.
+Not all countries have laws regulating this activity, but some nations are strict about paying taxes and special electricity rates.
+They may even wholly ban mining in their territories, as is the case in China.

 When comparing the two options, trading is one of the most profitable activities in the short term.
 Users who engage in bitcoin trading can generate substantial profits if their strategy is successful.
-They also do not need to make a significant initial investment to start trading in the market, so it is easy to get started in this practice and grow little by little.
+They also do not need to make a significant initial investment to start trading in the market.
+So it is easy to start this practice and grow little by little.

-However, trading is a high-risk financial activity, especially for the crypto assets market.
-Just as a trader can earn a significant income from his actions, he can also lose all the capital he invested if his strategy fails and does not carry out good risk management.
+However, trading is high-risk, especially for the crypto assets market.
+Just as a trader can earn a significant income from his actions, he can also lose all the capital he invested if his strategy fails and does not manage good risk.

-On the other hand, although mining can have setbacks in its profitability and does not generate as much profit as trading right off the bat, the income miners earn more stable than that of a trader in the long run.
-When you, as a miner, affiliate with a pool, you'll receive a reward depending on how much computing power you provided to mine the block.
+On the other hand, although mining can have setbacks in its profitability and does not generate as much profit as trading, the income miners earn more stability than a trader in the long run.
+When you, as a miner, affiliate with a pool, you’ll receive a reward depending on how much computing power you provide to mine the block.

 Despite all these benefits, mining also has setbacks in its profitability when there are price fluctuations or ongoing maintenance costs.
-Likewise, to start mining, it is necessary to buy specialized equipment (ASIC), which can be very expensive and indebted to the investor; therefore, in the beginning, it will be required to recover the investment before you earn a reasonable profit.
+Likewise, to start mining, buying specialized equipment (ASIC) is necessary.
+They are very expensive and indebted to the investor; therefore, in the beginning, you’ll be required to recover the investment before earning a reasonable profit.